thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 {{!ISSUANCE=I-D.ietf-privacypass-protocol}} defines stateless anonymous tokens, which can either be publicly verifiable or not.
-While it is possible to run multiple instances of the issuance protocol in parallel, e.g., over a multiplexed transport such as HTTP/3 {{?HTTP3=RFC9114}}, the cost of doing so scales linearly with the number of instances.
+While it is possible to run multiple instances of the issuance protocol in parallel, e.g., over a multiplexed transport such as HTTP/3 {{?HTTP3=RFC9114}} or by orchestrating multiple HTTP requests, these ad-hoc solutions varies from one implementation to the next.
+In addition, they cannot take advantage of cryptographic optimisations, and their cost always scales linearly with the number of instances.

-This variant of the issuance protocol builds upon the privately verifiable issuance protocol in {{ISSUANCE}} that uses VOPRF {{!OPRF=I-D.irtf-cfrg-voprf}}, and allows for batched issuance of tokens.
+The first variant of the issuance protocol builds upon the privately verifiable issuance protocol in {{ISSUANCE}} that uses VOPRF {{!OPRF=I-D.irtf-cfrg-voprf}}, and allows for batched issuance of tokens.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
-In effect, batched issuance performance scales better than linearly.
+In effect, private batched issuance performance scales better than linearly.

-The token type for this issuance protocol is the same as in the non-batched issuance protocol.
-This is because the underlying cryptographic protocol is the same.
-As a result, the batched issuance protocol in this document only works with token types that support batching.
+The second variant of the issuance protocol introduces a new Client-Issuer communication method, which allows for batched issuance of arbitrary token types.
+This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
+In effect, arbitrary batched tokens performance is linear.

-This batched issuance protocol registers one new token type ({{iana-token-type}}), to be used with the PrivateToken HTTP authentication scheme defined in
+This batched issuance protocol registers two new token types ({{iana-token-type}}), to be used with the PrivateToken HTTP authentication scheme defined in
 {{!AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}.

 # Motivation

-Privately Verifiable Tokens (as defines in
+Privacy Pass Tokens (as defines in
 {{!ISSUANCE=I-D.ietf-privacypass-protocol}}) offer a simple way to unlink the issuance from the redemption.
 The base protocol however only allows for a single token to be issued at a time for every challenge.
 In some cases, especially where a large number of clients need to fetch a large number of tokens, this may introduce performance bottlenecks.
 The Batched Token Issuance Protocol improves upon the basic Privately Verifiable Token issuance protocol in the following key
 ways: